-The proposed assignment was to address the following objectives:
+This assignment addresses the following objectives:

 - a.
 Capture tangible and intangible impact of the Contributions made by TechM to MEI during the Financial Year 2021-22. - b.
 To establish end use of Funds / Contributions received by MEI from TechM. - c.
 To Assess impact of the Contributions given to MEI - d.
 To examine whether the impact created matches with the planned objectives of Contributions given by TechM as part of its CSR initiative. - e.
 To suggest measures for improvement, if any, or course correction in case of on-going initiatives.